 Something interesting

 Meteor showers are named after the constellation where the “shooting stars” appear to be coming from.
-In the case of the Persieds Meteor Shower, the meteors come from the direction of the constellation of Perseus.
-If you have a handy smart phone app that helps you identify objects in the night sky, search for Gemini, and you’ll be looking in the right location.
+If you have a handy smart phone app that helps you identify objects in the night sky, search for the constellation, and you’ll be looking in the right direction.

 The International Meteor Organization is a great place to discover more about all things meteors.
 Check out their Meteor Shower Calendar.
 You might even like to become a member!